MohammedAmine/helloworld-rs/README.md

 #Project's Maven Plugins#

 ##Maven War Plugin##
-collecting all artifact dependencies, classes and resources of the web application and packaging them into a web application archive.
+This plugin collect all artifact dependencies, classes and resources of the web application and package them into a web application archive.

 #Issues#